-Can a consent order be changed?
+- Drafting a consent order application

 Four reasons you need a consent order

 If there is no consent order, this could be disastrous, especially if the property is in a sole name.
-The party who owns the property in their sole name could legitimately sell the property and move away defeating any claim, unless there is a Restriction on the property – a measure often overlooked unless professionally advised.
+The party who owns the property in their sole name could legitimately sell the property and move away, defeating any claim, unless there is a Restriction on the property – a measure often overlooked unless professionally advised.